-The “battery light on in car problem” is one that’s often misunderstood.
+The “car battery light on” problem is one that’s often misunderstood.
 In a perfect world, it would simply mean there's a problem with the battery, right?
 But of course it's not that simple.
-The battery light is important, though, since it indicates a problem relating to the charging system.
+The car battery light is important, though, since it indicates a problem relating to the charging system.
 That means the problem could range anywhere from the connection between your battery and the car, the alternator belt, or to the alternator itself.
-We'll walk you through finding the problem and how to fix it.
+We'll walk you through what the car battery light means and how to fix it.

 How Your Car’s Electrical System Works